User:pass requests

 📘

-Please be aware that your username line will always start with 'user-' followed by your proxy username
+To use a proxy username and password, please be aware that your username line will always start with user- followed by your proxy username.

 ❗️

-An example of a rotating proxy that will return you an IP address from a random location:
+An example of a rotating proxy using a proxy username and password to return you an IP address from a random location:

 Replace SPusername and SPpassword with your credentials and run the command in your Terminal or Command Prompt.